parafoxia/analytix/docs/starting/firstapp.md

 )
 ```

-This more complex example gets the ten best performing videos (by views) in the 2022 calendar year for unsubscribed viewers.
+This more complex example gets the ten best performing videos (by views) in the 2022 calendar year in the US.

-There's a lot more to creating reports than this though, which is why there is some [helpful guides](../guides/dimensions.md) which should hopefully help.
+There's a lot more to creating reports than this though, which is why there is some [helpful guides](../guides/dimensions.md) you can use to learn more about it.

 ## Processing and saving analytics data

-Once you have your reports, you can either process them using a data manipulation library such as pandas, or save them to disk.
+Once you have your reports, you can either process them using a data manipulation library such as pandas or save them to disk.

-pandas, Arrow, and Polars are all supported natively:
+pandas, PyArrow, and Polars are all supported natively:

 === "pandas"
     ```py
     df = report.to_pandas()
     ```

-=== "Arrow"
+=== "PyArrow"
     ```py
     table = report.to_arrow()
     ```